 Cash is king when you travel.
 And if your journey takes you to another country, you’ll need to acquire cash in the proper currency upon arrival.
 Exchange rates and foreign transactions fees can take a big bite out of your money, so it’s important to think about this before you go.You can often get the more common foreign currencies at U.S. banks, but it’s a good idea to check the exchange rate online before doing this.
 While it’s convenient for you, the bank may take an extra cut, meaning your dollars are worth less.
-If you do opt to travel with the currency of your destination already in your wallet, exchange just enough to get you by the first day.
+If you do opt to travel with the currency of your destination already in your wallet, exchange just enough to get you by the couple of days.

 Another place to exchange money when traveling is at a foreign ATM, although check for fees here, too.
 Some banks require that you use specific ATMs, but if yours doesn’t charge a fee, this can be your best bet for withdrawing reasonable amounts of cash quickly and easily.
 Just be sure your bank account at home can cover the amount and your bank is aware that you’ll be using your debit card in another country for this purpose.